What Do Members Do

 Board members spend time with the person, being a friend in whatever way is natural for those involved.
-Together, the Microboard will help the person experience a fulfilling life by helping them:
+Together, the Microboard or Person Centred Society will help the person experience a fulfilling life by helping them:

 • plan their life